princeton-nlp/Edge-Pruning/README.md

 These weights are now compatible with our PyTorch model, defined in `src/modeling/modeling_erazr.py`.
 The pruning code in `src/prune/erazr_{reverse/xproportion}.py` is called upon by the helper scripts in `run_scripts/tracr_{reverse/xproportion}.sh`.
 The evaluation is performed at the end of the run by the pruning code itself.
 Please refer to the helper scripts for an example of how to launch a pruning run.

-Extension to other tracr models should be straightforward by modifying the prepratation scripts above.
+Extension to other tracr models should be straightforward by modifying the pruning scripts above.
 However, note that Tracr seems to map the BOS token to a random index in its vocabulary for each task, and figuring out the specific index for may need an inspection of a few outputs.

 ### CodeLlama Experiments